POWSTER/aframe-preact/README.md

 ### Best Practices

-For performance reasons, it is heavily recommended to let A-Frame handle the 3D, VR, rendering, and behavior pieces, and let React only handle what it's good at: views and state binding.
+For performance reasons, it is heavily recommended to let A-Frame handle the 3D, VR, rendering, and behavior pieces, and let Preact only handle what it's good at: views and state binding.

-For instance, if you wanted to do an animation, do not try to tween a property in React land.
-This is slower due to creating another `requestAnimationFrame`, being at the whims of React batched updates, and also due to the overhead of passing a property from React to HTML.
+For instance, if you wanted to do an animation, do not try to tween a property in Preact land.
+This is slower due to creating another `requestAnimationFrame`, being at the whims of Preact batched updates, and also due to the overhead of passing a property from Preact to HTML.
 A-Frame already has a render loop and `requestAnimationFrame` set up, write an A-Frame component using the `tick` method to hook into the render loop.

-Try to use React sparingly in regards to the actual 3D and VR bits.
-React has a bit of overhead and some concerns with the batched updates since it was created with the 2D DOM in mind.
+Try to use Preact sparingly in regards to the actual 3D and VR bits.
+Preact has a bit of overhead and some concerns with the batched updates since it was created with the 2D DOM in mind.
 Do use it for as a view layer and to manage state.

-### Why A-Frame with React?
+### Why A-Frame with Preact?

-React was built for large web apps to improve DOM performance.
+Preact was built for large web apps to improve DOM performance.
 It wasn't meant for development of 3D scenes by itself.
-By attempting to wrap React directly over three.js or WebGL, you run into a lot of performance issues.
+By attempting to wrap Preact directly over three.js or WebGL, you run into a lot of performance issues.

 #### Hooks into the Render Loop

 Without a framework focused around 3D and VR, there is **no structure to hook into the render loop**.
-React implementations generally just create a new `requestAnimationFrame` within the React components, which is very bad for performance.
-Because React only wants data to flow down with no child-to-parent communication, entities have a hard time communicating to the scene to hook new behaviors into the render loop.
+Preact implementations generally just create a new `requestAnimationFrame` within the Preact components, which is very bad for performance.
+Because Preact only wants data to flow down with no child-to-parent communication, entities have a hard time communicating to the scene to hook new behaviors into the render loop.

 A-Frame, however, provides a `tick` method for components to hook into the scene render loop, and these components can be attached to any entity.
-Here is an example of using A-Frame to provide these facilities across multiple React components.
+Here is an example of using A-Frame to provide these facilities across multiple Preact components.
 Note how we can write a component that can be applied to different objects.

 ```js